The open-source coding agent you control

 Run in a TUI

-$ aether✓ Created .aether/settings.json✓ Created .aether/mcp.json✓ Created .aether/DEFAULT.md✓ Created AGENTS.mdLaunching TUI...Run in your editor
+$ aether✓ Created .aether/settings.json✓ Created .aether/mcp.json✓ Created .aether/BUILD.md✓ Created AGENTS.mdLaunching TUI via aether acp...Run in your editor

 $ aether acpRun headlessly